Website Builder Review: 1&1 IONOS MyWebsite

 |Free of ads|

-IONOS didn't really do beginners any favors.
-The editor, with its numerous pop-up windows and start-up settings, is overwhelming to the uninitiated, with most probably cursing their luck at not having selected a service with a more straight-forward dashboard and less fragmented input fields.
-Continuing with the negatives, the service's templates didn't really do much for us, especially when set alongside those of their competitors, which seem to emphasize quality over quantity.
+IONOS didn't really do beginners any favors with its MyWebsite site-building platform.
+The editor, with its numerous pop-up windows and start-up settings, is overwhelming to the uninitiated, with most probably cursing their luck at not having selected a service with a more straightforward dashboard and less fragmented input fields.
+Continuing with the negatives, the service's templates aren't our cup of tea, especially when set alongside those of their competitors, which seem to emphasize quality over quantity.

-The reviews of 1&1 that we analyzed were mixed.
-Further, it's difficult to judge which of the reviews (and how many) are focused on MyWebsite, and which relate to other services and programs provided by the company.
-Support seems to be an issue, with a number of reviewers noting the lack of expertise and competence among staffers, however, considering our positive experience, this too might apply to different areas of the company than its site builder.
+The reviews of 1&1 that we analyzed were good.
+All the same, it was difficult to determine which of the reviews (and how many) are focused on MyWebsite, and which relate to other services and programs that the company provides.
+Support seems to be an issue, with a number of reviewers noting the lack of expertise and competence among staffers.